hugojosefson/install-nodejs-and-pm2/README.md

             └── package.json
 ```

-It is recommended to unpack each app in the `releases/` directory, and symlink `current` to the
+It is recommended to unpack each app in the `releases/` directory, and specify the version to use
-version to use.
+in the common `ecosystem.config.js`.

 ## Run and save